hl122/INDE577final/Supervised learning/Linear Regression/README.md

 ## Algorithm: Ordinary Least Squares (OLS)

 The Ordinary Least Squares method is a common approach for estimating the parameters of a linear regression model.
-It minimizes the sum of the squared differences between the observed and predicted values of $$ y $$.
+It minimizes the sum of the squared differences between the observed and predicted values of $y$.

 ### Cost Function